By Jacki Post Ashkin, MSW, LCSW-C

-So, your child is entering his senior year in high school.
+So, your child is entering senior year in high school.
 Top dog.
-Big man on campus.
+Big shot on campus.
 The finish line is in sight.
 Congratulations!

 Now hold on to your proverbial hat.
 This year is a roller coaster ride of milestones, deadlines and transitions that will test your nerves and your relationship with your child.
 There are no easy guidelines or answers for navigating this year, but a heads-up about what’s coming may help you feel a bit more prepared.

 College applications: If your child is college-bound, the college application process is going to be a major focus for the first 3 to 4 months.
 It is a stressful time for you and your senior.
 Hopefully by now you’ve at least discussed parameters for which types of schools can be considered – in-state vs. out-of-state, public vs. private, maximum distance from home, cost factors, etc. Allowing your child to apply to a school you know will be out of the question only sets up a major fight if they get accepted.

 The application process is complex and deadline driven, requiring a lot of organizational and time management skills.
 If your child comes by those naturally and is very self-motivated, consider yourself lucky.
 But most kids need some help because the process can be overwhelming and they have to fit it in between school work, extra-curriculars and, of course, partying.
 You will have to stay on top of making sure that essays get written, transcript requests are submitted to the guidance counselor, teacher recommendations and SAT scores are sent — all by a tight deadline.
 Tension is almost inevitable and procrastination only makes this worse.
 Now is the time to map out a time table.
 Creating a spreadsheet is helpful.
 Oh, and now is also the time to brush up on your deep breathing and relaxation techniques.